walseb/langchain-hs/README.md

         Left err -> putStrLn $ "Error: " ++ err
         Right response -> putStrLn $ "Translation: " ++ (T.unpack response)
 ```

-## Documentation

-Documentation will soon be available on hackage.

-## Examples

-Explore the `examples` directory in the repository for more use cases, including:

-- **Conversational Agents**: Building chatbots that maintain context.
-- **Document Q&A**: Answering questions based on the content of provided documents.
-- **Tool Use**: Creating agents that can use external tools to fetch information or perform calculations.

 ## Contributing